Rokas97/Data-analysis-projects/SeoulBikeRent/SeoulBikeRent.md

 ![](SeoulBikeRent_files/figure-gfm/hour-c-1.png)<!-- -->

-Moving on, there is obviuos correlation between temperature and bike rent \# Temperature
+Moving on, there is obvious correlation between temperature and bike rent that already has been shown in the table and seasonal bike rent graph.
+Temperature distribution is closest to the normal distribution, it is visible in the `histogram`. in the scatter plot of `temperature` vs `rented_bike_count` with the help of fitting nonlinear line with `smooth` function, a clear trend is observed of rent numbers rising until temperature of around 29 degrees is reached and after that line starts going down pretty rapidly due to hot weather. \# Temperature

 ``` r
 hist(clean_bike$temperature  ,xlab= "Temperature", main= "Temperature distribution", xaxp = c(-20,40,24) )